betterscientificsoftware/bssw.io/CuratedContent/AgileProjectManagement.md

 Web Links | [Video](https://youtu.be/Fdex2rhw0Zo), [Slides](https://permalink.lanl.gov/object/tr?what=info:lanl-repo/lareport/LA-UR-22-20381)
 Focus | Agile Techniques for Scientific Research Software Teams

-[The United States Research Software Engineer Association (US RSE)](us-rse.org) presented the webinar, [Agile Project Management](https://youtu.be/Fdex2rhw0Zo).
+[The United States Research Software Engineer Association (US RSE)](us-rse.org) presented the webinar, [Agile Project Management](https://youtu.be/Fdex2rhw0Zo), October 19, 2022.
 The first six minutes of the video is an overview of [US RSE](us-rse.org), a community organization for those who write and contribute to research software.
 After the US RSE overview, Angela Herring presents the main topic, explaining how to modify the agile process, Scrum, to do science.

 Like any software team, research teams need to stay organized, manage changes, write reports, and collaborate efficiently.
 Angela explains how to do this with minimal effort.
 She briefly explains what Scrum is, why scientists should like Scrum, who uses it, and how it is used.
 Then she explains the roles, ceremonies, and artifacts of Scrum.
 After her presentation, Angela fields questions from the audience; her explanations are very informative and help adapting Scrum for any software team.